stefannibrasil/lendesk/README.md

 The dependencies for this app are [Exif](https://github.com/tonytonyjan/exif), the fastest Ruby EXIF reader,  and [Builder](https://github.com/jimweirich/builder), a simple way to create XML markup and data structures.

 ## Installation

+This project depends on [libexif](https://libexif.github.io).
+If you're on a mac, run `brew install libexif` to install it.

 This project assumes you have a ruby environment setup in your machine, like having a ruby version and Bundler installed.
 If that's the case, you can skip these 3 first commands.